Connect with others who understand.

 Leukemia Symptom or Treatment Side Effect?

-It can be difficult to tell the difference between symptoms of leukemia and side effects of chemotherapy, radiation therapy, stem cell transplantation, or other treatments used to fight it.
-Some manifestations are more likely to be side effects of treatment options rather than symptoms directly caused by leukemia.
+It can be difficult to tell the difference between the symptoms of leukemia and the side effects of chemotherapy, radiation therapy, stem cell transplantation, or other treatments used to fight it.
+Some signs are more likely to be side effects of treatment options rather than symptoms directly caused by leukemia.
 These include:

 • Hair loss